How to Heal a Bruise Faster at Home

 Use Hirudoid

-You can use Hirudoid by applying the cream to the affected area twice a day and massaging it
+You can use Hirudoid by applying the cream to the affected area twice a day and massaging it gently until absorbed.
+It’s best to use Hirudoid as soon as the bruise has formed.

 Elevate your injury